marisfemale/hit137-group33-assignment-3/Q1/README.md

 # Mini Photoshop (Q1)

-This is a simple "Mini Photoshop" desktop application built with Python, Tkinter, OpenCV, and Pillow.
-It allows you to open an image, crop, resize, convert to black & white, change the background, and save the edited result.
-The app displays the original and edited images side by side for easy comparison.
+A simple desktop image editor built with Python, Tkinter, OpenCV, and Pillow.
+This app allows you to open, crop, resize, convert to black & white, change the background, and save images.
+The original and edited images are displayed side by side for easy comparison.

+---

 ## Features